KelvinTegelaar/CIPP/docs/user/usingcipp/teamsonedrivesharepoint/sharepoint.md

 id: sharepoint
 title: Sharepoint
 description: Review Sharepoint sites and usage
-slug: /usingcipp/teamssharepoint/sharepoint
+slug: /usingcipp/teamsonedrivesharepoint/sharepoint
 ---

-:::tip Anonymous Data
+:::caution Anonymous Data
-The data returned by this API might be pseudo-anonimzed.
+The data returned by this API might be pseudonymised.
 Run the [standard "Enable Usernames instead of pseudo anonymised names in reports"](../../tenantadministration/standards/) to prevent this.
 :::

 ## Overview